krithikagoyal/RISCV-Simulator/README.md

 pipeline registers for all or a specific instruction.

 At the end of the execution, the simulator prints various insightful statistics in a *stats.txt* file.

 ## How to run ?
 For any phase,
 1. Place your input .mc file(new ones if any) in the test directory.
-2. Set the knobs(if any) in the *main.py* file.
-3. Run the following command on the terminal in the src directory:
+2. Run the following command on the terminal in the *src* directory:
 ```
 $ python main.py
 ```

 A GUI window opens.
-Select the input file in the GUI.
-The program runs and the GUI window opens again to show the updated memory and register contents.
+Select the input file and knobs(if present) in the GUI and press the "run" button(if present).
+The program runs and the GUI window opens again to show various data corresponding to the input program execution.